EDA-DM: Enhanced Distribution Alignment for Post-Training Quantization of Diffusion Models: Experiments

-We start by comparing the quantization results of EDA-DM and existing methods for unconditional image generation, as reported in Table~\ref{tab:uncondition}.
+The quantization results are reported in Table~\ref{tab:uncondition} and~\ref{tab:uncondition1}.
 We focus on the performance of low-bit quantization to highlight the advantages of EDA-DM.
-At the W4A8 precision, EDA-DM achieves significant improvement with a notable 0.90 and 1.69 FID enhancement over Q-Diffusion on CIFAR-10 and LSUN-Bedroom, respectively.
-It also significantly improves the quantization performance on LSUN-Bedroom and LSUN-Church, with sFID reductions of 8.57 (6.59 vs. 15.16) and 4.72 (10.95 vs. 15.67) compared to PTQD, respectively.
-More surprisingly, even with low-bit quantization, the quantized models with EDA-DM outperform full-precision models on CIFAR-10 and LSUN-Church datasets, and narrow the FID gap to 0.61 (2.30 for Q-Diffusion) on the LSUN-Bedroom dataset.
-In addition, EDA-DM also achieves state-of-the-art performance compared to other PTQ works at W8A8 precision.
+At W4A8 precision, EDA-DM achieves significant improvement with a notable 0.56 (4.03 vs. 4.59) FID score and 0.26 (9.43 vs. 9.17) IS score enhancement over TCAQ-DM on CIFAR-10.
+It also significantly improves the quantization performance on LSUN-Bedroom and LSUN-Church, with sFID score reductions of 0.96 (6.59 vs. 7.65) and 0.51 (10.95 vs. 11.46) compared to TFMQ-DM, respectively.
+Although TAC-Diffusion and TFMQ-DM achieve better performance on CIFAR-10 and LSUN-Bedroom at W8A8 precision, the introduction of hardware-unfriendly operations significantly reduce their acceleration performance.
+We further discuss this impact in the ablation study.
+In contrast, EDA-DM not only maintains the hardware-friendly configuration, but it also outperforms even the full-precision models on CIFAR-10 and LSUN-Church at W4A8 precision.